AdrianTech/bookStore/README.md

 #### Client-side

 - HTML
 - SCSS
 - React.js
 - React-Router
 - React Hooks
 - Context API

 #### Server-side

 - Node.js
 - Express
 - MongoDB
 - Content Management System (CMS)
 - Mongoose
 - Json Web Token
 - @hapi/joi
 - Bcryptjs
 - Multer

 Note: This project is still open

 #### Description

 A bit of Bookstore with real API.
 The Main functions allows us to add and remove book from the cart; create a new user; sign in and sign out.
 Json Web Token is responsible for safety communication between server-side and client-side (authorization &authentication).
-And Content Management System for handling with data (CRUD application).
+Content Management System for handling with data (CRUD application).
+And brand new feature, chat.
+Where you can send a message to the selected person and delete your message by double click.
 Check this out by clicking the link below.

 #### [BookStore](https://bookstore01.herokuapp.com/)